endatabas/endb-book/src/appendix/architecture.md

 More detailed information about the future of Endb can be found in [the roadmap](roadmap.md).

-## Columnar (OLAP) result sets

-Endb does not yet support columnar data returned directly to the user.

 ## Cloud: Separation of Storage from Compute

 If you're not sure what this is, think Amazon Aurora, Google AlloyDB, and Neon.